Haselnussbomber/HaselTweaks/README.md

 Configuration options:

-- "Ignore item quality" (default on): Highlights the same items regardless of whether they are high quality or not.
+- "Ignore item quality": Highlights the same items regardless of whether they are high quality or not.

 ### Keep Screen Awake